wh00hw/ReplyCyberSecurityCTF2023-coding-100/README.md

 ## Problem Description

-The challenge consists of several levels, each of which provides a text file, `lvl_<level>.txt` and a zip file `lvl_<level>.zip` containing the next puzzle to solve.
+The challenge consists of several levels, each of which provides a text file, `lvl_<level>.txt` and a zip file `lvl_<level>.zip` containing the next Sudoku puzzle to solve.
 The puzzle is a grid of cells, and each cell contains a variable `n_<r>_<c>`, where `r` is the row index and `c` is the column index.
 The goal is to determine the values of these variables that satisfy certain constraints.
-Once we have the correct values, we can use them as the password to extract the contents of the corresponding zip file for that level.
+Once we have the correct sudoku values, we can use them as the password to extract the contents of the corresponding zip file for that level.
 The last zip file should contains `flag.txt`

-### Puzzle Constraints
+### Sudoku Constraints

 1. Each cell must contain an integer from 1 to N, where N is the size of the grid.
 2. No two cells in the same row or column can contain the same value.